-Will the University of Florida International Center (UFIC) move forward with Spring and Summer 2021 study abroad programs?
+Will the University of Florida International Center (UFIC) move forward with Summer and Fall 2021 study abroad programs?

-For the past 6 months, UFIC has been carefully monitoring the situation regarding the spread of coronavirus (COVID-19) infections worldwide and we will continue to do so throughout the Fall and beyond.
-Our office is also monitoring all notices from the Centers for Disease Control and Prevention (CDC) and the U.S. State Department for any further recommendations and/or restrictions on travel.
-While there is much uncertainty regarding COVID, please know that we will never run a program if we do not consider that it can be carried out safely for both our faculty and students alike.
+UFIC has been carefully monitoring the situation regarding the spread of coronavirus (COVID-19) infections worldwide and we will continue to do so for the foreseeable future.
+Our office is also monitoring all notices from the Centers for Disease Control and Prevention (CDC) and the U.S. Department of State.
+While there is much uncertainty regarding COVID-19, please know that we will never run a program that cannot be carried out safely for both our students and faculty alike.

-At this time, we are planning to run programs in both Spring and Summer 2021, and are accepting applications to study abroad accordingly.
-However, final approval for Spring and Summer programs will only be issued approximately 4-6 weeks prior to the start of your program.
-Study abroad advisors will be updating students should there be any changes to the timeline stated above.
+At this time, we are planning to run programs for Summer and Fall 2021 and are accepting applications to study abroad accordingly.
+However, final approval for programs will only be issued approximately 4-6 weeks prior to the start of the program.
+Study Abroad Advisors will be updating students should there be any changes to the timeline stated above.
 It is important that all students continue to check their UF email frequently for any updates.

 Can the study abroad application be completed online, or do I need to be on campus?